kokorosawa/Naive-Bayes-Classifier-EndPointDetection/README.md

 # Naive Bayes Classifier EndPointDetection

+## 📑 Method

+For detailed information about the method used in this project, please refer to [myMethod.md](./myMethod.md).

 ## 📚 Introduction

 This project implements a Naive Bayes Classifier for endpoint detection in speech signals.
 The classifier is trained to distinguish between speech and non-speech segments.